Table of Contents

 What Causes Hard Knots After Natural Breast Augmentation?

-Surgeons from the Cleveland Clinic Multidisciplinary Medical Center studied 171 patients who had fat transfer breast reconstruction surgery.
+A 2018 study published in the Annals of Surgical Oncology reviewed the records of 171 patients who had fat transfer breast reconstruction surgery.
 They found that a little over 10% of patients experienced fat necrosis an average of 3.4 months after fat transfer.
 None of the patients experienced a recurrence of breast cancer.

 How Do You Treat Hard Lumps After Fat Grafting Breast Reconstruction?